Hindu period in Lahore: Invasions

 At length, in 975 AD, Sabaktagin, Governor of Khorassan and father of the Mahmud advanced beyond the Indus.
-He was met by Jeipal, the Raja of Lahore whose dominion is said to have extended from Sirhind to Lamghan and from Kashmir to Multan.
-By the advice of the Bhati tribe, the Raja Jeipal formed an alliance with the Afghans, and, with their aid, was enabled to withstand the first invasion.
+He was met by Jayapala, the Raja of Lahore and leader of the Hindu Shahi dynasty which once extended from Sirhind to Lamghan and from Kashmir to Multan.
+By the advice of the Bhati tribe, the Raja Jayapala formed an alliance with the Afghans, and, with their aid, was enabled to withstand the first invasion.
 However, Sabaktagin later repeated his invasion on his succession to the throne of Ghazni.
 A battle ensued in the vicinity of Lamghan ending with the defeat of the Raja and overtures being made for peace.
 His terms were accepted and persons were sent, on the part of Sabaktagin, to take the balance of the stipulated ransom.
-On reaching Lahore, Jeipal proved faithless and imprisoned those commissioned to receive the treasure.
+On reaching Lahore, Jayapala proved faithless and imprisoned those commissioned to receive the treasure.
 On learning intelligence of his perfidy, Sabaktagin, in the words of the Ferishta, "like a foaming torrent, hastened towards Hindustan".

-Another battles ensued, in which Jeipal was again vanquished, and he retreated, leaving the territory to the west of the Nilab or Indus in the hands of the invader.
-The invader did not retain the conquests that he had made for in 1008 AD, a confederation headed by Anangpal, the son of Jeipal, again met the advancing army, now commanded by Mahmud, son and successor of Sabaktagin, in the vicinity of Peshawar.
+Another battles ensued, in which Jayapala was again vanquished, and he retreated, leaving the territory to the west of the Nilab or Indus in the hands of the invader.
+The invader did not retain the conquests that he had made for in 1008 AD, a confederation headed by Anandapala, the son of Jayapala, again met the advancing army, now commanded by Mahmud, son and successor of Sabaktagin, in the vicinity of Peshawar.
 Lahore was allowed to remain intact for thirteen years longer.
-Anangpal was succeeded by Nardjanpal, while Mahmud pushed his conquests into Hindustan.
+Anandapala was succeeded by Nardjanpal, while Mahmud pushed his conquests into Hindustan.
 But in 1022 AD, he suddenly marched down from Kashmir, seized Lahore without opposition, and gave it over to be plundered.
 Nardjanpal fled helpless to Ajmer, and the Hindu principality of Lahore was extinguished forever.
 A final effort was made by the Hindus in the reign of Modud, 1045 AD, to recover their lost sovereignty, but after a fruitless siege of six months, they retired without success.